apl-cornell/viaduct/artifact-eval/README.md

 ### Running the Docker image

-Our artifact is packaged as a Docker image for easy reproducibility.
+The artifact is packaged as a Docker image for easy reproducibility.
 We have tested running the image on macOS (Big Sur) and Linux (Ubuntu 20.0.1) with Docker 20.10.2, but it should work on any machine with a relatively recent version of Docker.